sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-26_dvijas-and-non-dvijas-in-the-shaiva-cults.md

 +++
-title = "dvijas and non-dvijas in the shaivaxa0cults"
+title = "dvijas and non-dvijas in the shaiva cults"

 +++
 As we argued earlier the kAlAmukhas were rather orthodox, even if